WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment1.md

 	> **Speaking Point**: Now, I want to be able to access these videos from an API, from a Web API.
 I'm going to take those videos and expose them out to a Windows 8 application.
 This is an existing ASP.NET app, but I can still add a Web API to it.
 I can use Web API inside of Web forms or MVC, it's all one ASP.NET.
 	>
 	> In this example I've got a get and a post, and you'll notice on this post that I'm not taking the video as a parameter, I'm not using model binding in this instance because I could be uploading potentially many gigabytes of videos.
-I want to read that in using an asynchronous model as well.
+I want to use an asynchronous model here as well.
 I can bring in many, many gigabytes of video without tying up that thread, again, allowing me to scale.

 1. Implement **Get** method for retrieving all the existing videos.
 Code snippet shortcut is **VideosControllercsGet**.